ricwtk/ci-labs/src/lab1.md

 2. If the probabilities of getting a head or a tail are not even, with head as 20% and tail as 80%, how would you change the Python function you created previously to adapt to this coin?

 3. Consider the event of selecting one option out of three options randomly.
 The probability of choosing option `A` is 20%, `B` is 50%, and  `C` is 30%.
-Create a Python funciton to simulate the random selection of the options.
+Create a Python function to simulate the random selection of the options.

     ```python
     def chooseFromThree():